NN-Chowdh/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 **ENTER_YOUR_RESPONSE_HERE**

+As a communicator for Protect Democracy, our focus is not just reporting a problem.
+It is to identify the system failure that caused the problem and we should advocate for a fare fix.
+With a SJ ethic, we assume the fault lies with the process, not the voter.

+In the below, I am discussing some angles we should consider to meet our needs:

+  - We must find out if certain counties (for instances- rural, under resourced) have rejection rate higher than the state average.
+If they do, the solution is not about traing the voters, rather it should be about forcing the state to provide equal funding and staffing for all county boards of elections.
+  - If a major cause of rejection is late arrival, we should intersect that with the voter_zip code data.
+Are voters in specific zip code areas known for slower postal service and in turn, dispropotionately penalized by the state's delivery deadline?
+The fault shifts from the voter to the postal infrastructure and the states's arbitrary deadline setting.
+  - Like other states, NC must provide a special and expedited rules for military and overseas voters.
+This proves that the state can make the absentee process simple and fast.
+Therefore, "why note make it easy for everyone?".
+It shows that the current complex system is a choice, not a necessity.

 **Question**: What can you understand about the `ballot_rtn_status` column?
 In other words, what types of values are possible?

 ENTER_YOUR_RESPONSE_HERE